reshmabidikar/reshmabidikar.github.io/2019/05/java-8-method-reference-operator-explained.md

 Instead of using a lambda expression, the code uses a constructor reference.

-You can get the source code for this example along with other code for other Java 8 examples at the Github repository [here](https://github.com/learnjavawithreshma/Java8Demo).
+You can get the source code for this example along with other code for other Java 8 examples at the GitHub repository [here](https://github.com/reshmabidikar/Java8Demo).